rickymoorhouse/track-school-guidance/actions-for-education-and-childcare-settings-to-prepare-for-wider-opening-from-1-june-2020.md

 ### Risk assessment

 Every setting should carry out a risk assessment before opening.
-The assessment should directly address risks associated with coronavirus, so that sensible measures can be put in place to control those risks for children and staff.
+The assessment should directly address risks associated with coronavirus (COVID-19), so that sensible measures can be put in place to control those risks for children and staff.
 All employers have a duty to consult employees on health and safety, and they are best placed to understand the risks in individual settings.

 ### Class sizes and staff availability